 For the foreseeable future, we expect to and do rely on third-party manufacturers and other third parties to produce, package and store sufficient quantities of Proclarix and ENTADFI (if we decide to resume its commercialization) to meet demand.
 ENTADFI and Proclarix are complicated and expensive to manufacture.
 If our third-party manufacturers fail to deliver ENTADFI or Proclarix for commercial sale on a timely basis, with sufficient quality, and at commercially reasonable prices, we may be required to delay or suspend commercial sales and/or production of ENTADFI and Proclarix.
 While we may be able to identify replacement third-party manufacturers or develop our own manufacturing capabilities for ENTADFI and Proclarix, this process would likely cause a delay in the availability of ENTADFI and/or Proclarix and an increase in costs.
-In addition, third-party manufacturers may have a limited number of facilities in which ENTADFI and Proclarix can be produced, and any interruption of the operation of those facilities due to events such as equipment malfunction or failure or damage to the facility by natural disasters could result in the cancellation of shipments, loss of product in the manufacturing process or a shortfall in ENTADFI and Proclarix
+In addition, third-party manufacturers may have a limited number of facilities in which ENTADFI and Proclarix can be produced, and any interruption of the operation of those facilities due to events such as equipment malfunction or failure or damage to the facility by natural disasters could result in the cancellation of shipments, loss of product in the manufacturing process or a shortfall in ENTADFI and Proclarix.

 In addition, regulatory requirements could pose barriers to the manufacture of ENTADFI and Proclarix.
 Third-party manufacturers are required to comply with the FDA's cGMPs for ENTADFI and to register their activities and manufactured devices in databases and for Proclarix, manufacturers and developers (software) are required to comply with ISO 13485 and the host of the software with ISO 27001; these parties can be then subject to audits or inspections.
 As a result, the facilities used by any manufacturers of ENTADFI must maintain a compliance status acceptable to the FDA.
-Holders of NDAs, or other forms of FDA approvals or clearances, or those distributing a regulated product under their own name, are responsible for manufacturing even though that manufacturing is conducted by a third-party CMO.
+Holders of NDAs, or other forms of FDA approvals or clearances, or those distributing a regulated product under their own name, are responsible for manufacturing even though that manufacturing is conducted by a third-party contract manufacturing organization ("CMO").
 Our third-party manufacturers will be required to produce ENTADFI under FDA cGMPs in order to meet acceptable standards.
-Our third-party manufacturers may not perform their obligations under their agreements with us or may discontinue their business before the time required by us to commercialize our products.
-In addition, our manufacturers will be subject to ongoing periodic unannounced inspections by the FDA and corresponding state and foreign agencies for compliance with cGMPs and similar regulatory requirements.
+Our third-party manufacturers will be subject to ongoing periodic unannounced inspections by the FDA and corresponding state and foreign agencies for compliance with cGMPs and similar regulatory requirements.
 For medical devices in United States, the contract manufacturer will be subject to FDA inspections (while in the EU, these would be subject to Notified Body audits (on demand)).
-Failure by any of our manufacturers to comply with applicable cGMPs, ISO 13485, ISO 27001 or applicable regulations could result in sanctions being imposed on us, including fines, injunctions, civil penalties, delays, suspensions or withdrawals of approvals, operating restrictions, interruptions in supply, recalls, withdrawals, issuance of safety alerts and criminal prosecutions, any of which could have a material adverse effect on our business, financial condition, results of operations and prospects.
-Finally, we also could experien
+Failure by any of our manufacturers to comply with applicable cGMPs, ISO 13485, ISO 27001 or applicable regulations could result in sanctions being imposed on us, including fines, injunctions, any of which could have a material adverse effect on our business, financial condition, results of operations and prospects.
+Finally, we also could experience manufacturing delays if our CMOs give greater priority to the supply of other products over ENTADFI or Proclarix or otherwise do not satisfactorily perform according to the terms of their agreements with us.